dgroomes/aws-playground/README.md

    * It should respond with something like:
      ```json
      {
-       "message": "Hello from an AWS Lambda function!",
+       "message" : "Hello from an AWS Lambda function!",
-       "deployment-environment": "local-web-server"
+       "deployment-environment" : "local"
      }
      ```
 5. Build the program distribution: